surbhi-gulati/a6-sp22-surbhi-ania/README.md

-# Assignment 5: Shell, pt.
+# Assignment 6: Shell, pt.
 1

-This is the starter code for [Assignment 5](https://course.ccs.neu.edu/cs3650sp22/a05.html).
+This is the starter code for [Assignment 5](https://course.ccs.neu.edu/cs3650sp22/a05.html) which this code extends.

 The [Makefile](Makefile) contains the following targets: